clairedavid/intro_to_ml/basics/lin_reg_1_notations.md

 \end{equation*}
 ````

-In our simple case of linear regression, our function $h$ will be of the form:
+In our simple case of linear regression in one dimension, our function $h$ will be of the form:
 ```{math}
 :label: h_theta_lin
   h_\theta(x) = \theta_0 + \theta_1 \; x